catseye/Robin/README.md

 ### Scheme ###

-Like [Scheme][], Robin is eagerly evaluated, latently typed, and homoiconic, and tries hard to be well-defined and system-agnostic, but (as you can read below) diverges significantly from Scheme in other ways.
+Like [Scheme][], Robin is eagerly evaluated, latently typed, and homoiconic, as well as properly tail-recursive and lexically scoped (at least by default), and tries hard to be well-defined and system-agnostic, but (as you can read below) diverges significantly from Scheme in other ways.